 Buy, Install and Play Minecraft on PC

-Edited by Sean, Anonymous, Dougie-1, Eng and 2 others
+Edited by Sean, Dougie-1, Eng, Grimm and 1 other

 - 1 So You Want to Have Your Own Minecraft World?

 - 2 Where Do You Begin With Minecraft?

 - 4 What Should You Play in Minecraft?

 - 5 Final Remarks on Installing and Playing Minecraft